The Hex Girls: Films

-In Scooby-Doo! and the Witch's Ghost, the Hex Girls are first introduced as potential suspects of the mystery that is going on in their hometown, Oakhaven, Salem, Massachusetts.
+In Scooby-Doo! and the Witch's Ghost, the Hex Girls are first introduced as potential suspects of the mystery that is going on in their hometown, Oakhaven, Massachusetts.
 After seeing them perform, the gang decides to follow them and see if they have anything to do with the mystery they are trying to unveil.
 Fred and Daphne even suspect that they are real witches, after seeing Thorn performing a strange ritual.
 Later, it is revealed that what they had in fact seen was a mere trick that Thorn had come up with to soothe their vocal cords, and they even explain that they are actually eco-goths, and Thorn is actually a Wiccan.
-They accompany the rest of the group in the search for Sarah Ravencroft's diary, ultimately revealed to be an actual witch's grimoire, and later on, Thorn is the one who is able to trap her and Ben back in the book, by using it to cast a spell on them due to her biological Wiccan heritage.
+They accompany the rest of the group in the search for Sarah Ravencroft's medical diary, ultimately revealed to be a manual of sorcery, and later on, Thorn is the one who is able to trap her and Ben back in the book, by using it to cast a spell on them due to her biological Wiccan heritage.
 To pay for the damage caused in the battle, the Hex Girls, along with Scooby and the gang perform for the town's folks.
 In the film they sing two songs called "Hex Girl" and "Earth, Wind, Fire and Air."

 In Scooby-Doo and the Legend of the Vampire, Scooby and the gang find out that Thorn, Luna, and Dusk, now successful as the Hex Girls, are to open the Vampire Rock Music Festival in Australia.
 When they are about to start to sing their act, they are kidnapped by Yowie Yahoo's vampire minions, which leads the gang to look for them, while trying to solve the mystery regarding Vampire Rock.
 It is later revealed that they had been offered by rival band Wildwind a free scuba diving tour in the Great Barrier Reef, if they quit from the festival, to which they refused, to which in return Wildwind refused to stop the kidnapping when given the opportunity.
 The Hex Girls are eventually able to come back to the place where the festival is being held, just in time to see Mystery Inc. solve the mystery, also join Scooby and the gang in their own performance as "The Meddlin' Kids," alongside their new song "We Do Voodoo."

 In Scoob!, during the arcade chase sequence, a Hex Girls concert poster can be seen immediately to the right of the arcade's entrance, with a Hex Girls pinball game additionally present among the various pinball machines on the right wall.

 The Hex Girls were going to appear in Scooby-Doo and the Haunted High Rise.
-However, in February 2023, it was announced that while recording for the film was complete, its release had been cancelled by Warner Bros.
-Discovery as a "tax write-off".
+However, in February 2023, the film was canceled by Warner Bros.
+Discovery as a tax write-off.